 The existing building, an impressive piece of modern architecture incorporating many elements of traditional Northwest Native architecture, dates from 1977.

-Daybreak Star, a major nucleus of Native American cultural activity in its region, functions as a conference center, a location for pow wows, the location for a Head Start school program, and an art gallery.
+Daybreak Star, a major nucleus of Native American cultural activity in its region, functions as a conference center, a location for pow wows, and an art gallery.
 The center's permanent art collection includes a variety of large art works by and about Native Americans, notably "Blue Jay", a 30 foot (9 m) wide, 12 foot (3.7 m) high sculpture by Bernie Whitebear's brother Lawney Reyes, which came to the Center in 2004 after hanging prominently for over 30 years at the Bank of California building in downtown Seattle.
-Also included in that donation was a major oil painting by Guy Anderson based on a traditional Northwest Native representation of a whale.

 The Daybreak Star Indian Cultural Center is located within 20 acres of Discovery Park on Magnolia Hill.
 The address to Discovery Park is: 3801 West Government Way.
 Once inside the park, there are signs pointing towards Daybreak Star.
 Downloadable maps and directions